 Wisper is headquartered at that quaint old barn in Belleville, Illinois but there are additional remote offices in Mt.
-Vernon, IL, Neosho, MO and Joplin, MO.
-Now boasting a staff of 56, Wisper is considered a leader in the wireless industry because of their creative problem solving, excellent customer service and experienced employees.
+Vernon, IL, Neosho, MO, and Joplin, MO.
+Now boasting a staff of 56, Wisper is considered a leader in the wireless industry because of its creative problem solving, excellent customer service, and experienced employees.

 Wisper approached Stouffer because it was looking to expand operations in Missouri, he said.
 “I spent a good part of my life building that business.”
 Now, Stouffer said, he can concentrate on Granby Telephone and GTC Broadband.

 “The Granby-Diamond operation is something I’ve been in all my life,” he said.
 “It lets me get back to focusing on what I’ve been doing before.

 Stouffer said he looks forward to finishing his two-year plan to provide a fiber-optic cable to his core area and will look to expand to other areas.

 “Fiber to homes is a significant investment,” he said, adding it’s worth it to not have to worry about outages due to weather.
 “It future proofs our network.
 Once you have the fiber-optic cable in the ground, you don’t have storm damage anymore.”